f1nalspace/nbodysimulation_experiment/README.md

 ## Usage:

-Compile main.cpp only and link with opengl and freeglut.
-Thats it.
+Compile main.cpp only and link with opengl, freeglut and glew.

 Code/Demo type can be changed from source only, just change the DEMO define below.
 To create a benchmarking csv, just set the BENCHMARK define to 1.